-Figure 31.
+Fig. 27.
 Frank sketches the design of the church front.

-Figure 32.
+Fig. 28.
 Frank signs 'church' (by crossing himself quickly).

-In fact, Frank identifies the church several times as the church of Guadalupe, each time by pointing directly at the church, sometimes in a casual unmarked way, sometimes with just a gaze and head tilt (Figure 33), and later-when he is challenged on his identification-in much more demonstrative ways (Figure 34).
+In fact, Frank identifies the church several times as the church of Guadalupe, each time by pointing directly at the church, sometimes in a casual unmarked way, sometimes with just a gaze and head tilt (Fig. 29), and later - when he is challenged on his identification - in much more demonstrative ways (Fig. 30), which include facial inflection.